 Yep, for me it was a slog, a hard slog.
 Had to quit just feet from the summit.
 Someone says 'no limits'.
 Well, I think it's wise to know your limits - which usually I'm not very good at (I sense that if I don't get better, it's liable to be the death of me).
 So with two kids with me on the hike, that I knew weren't going to make it, I decided to turn back just short of the top.
 If I had started out an hour or two earlier, I wouldn't have run out of time.
 Next year.... to the top!

-It's a fearful thing, but I have to admit I have become a comfort creature, I like my surroundings, coffee done a certain way, pecking away at the puter, taking dogs on an outing and all.
+It's a fearful thing, but I admit I have become a comfort creature, I like my surroundings, coffee done a certain way, pecking away at the puter, taking dogs on an outing and all.
 Oh I miss them when I'm gone.
 And it's true, that 2 days into the trip, it is possible that I would wish I could snap my fingers and be back home.
 Often I have flown across the Atlantic and thought to myself, 'what am I doing up here?'

 But it's a fever... here I go again.....